© 2023 CyberNews- Latest tech news,

 Other signs can be randomly crashing apps, rapidly draining phone batteries, and high mobile data use.

-However, you can easily remove the virus from your iPhone using an antivirus like TotalAV.
-In addition, a robust antivirus will prevent future virus threats as well.
+However, you can easily remove the malware from your iPhone using an antivirus.
+In addition, a robust antivirus will prevent future malware threats as well.

-Now that you’ve removed all viruses from your iOS device, it’s time to make sure it never happens again.
-Below are the steps I recommend taking to protect your iPhone or iPad against viruses:
+Now that you’ve removed all malware from your iOS device, it’s time to make sure it never happens again.
+Below are the steps I recommend taking to protect your iPhone or iPad against malware:

 • Install antivirus software on your iPhone or iPad.
-We recommend TotalAV.
+Based on our tests, TotalAV antivirus effectively detects and removes all types of malware.

 • Only install apps from the App Store.
-Third-party apps that require jailbreaking your device always have a much higher risk of instilling your device with viruses.
+Third-party apps that require jailbreaking your device always have a much higher risk of instilling your device with malware.

 • Don’t jailbreak your device.
-Jailbreaking your device removes all default Apple security restrictions from your phone and makes it vulnerable to viruses and attacks.
+Jailbreaking your device removes all default Apple security restrictions from your phone and makes it vulnerable to malware and attacks.

 • Keep your iPhone or iPad updated.
 Regular or automatic software updates will ensure that your device has all the latest security patches and updates installed at all times.